reactjs/rfcs/text/0000-module-component-type.md

 ## Change to babel-plugin-react-jsx

 If we can statically analyse `MyComponent` and identify it is an es module, then it may be possible to do this during transpilation.

+Need to consider whether we could always assess this during transpilation, or whether a 'works in some cases' approach is acceptable.

+e.g. if someone passes a Module through to a higher order component.

 ## Handle at runtime